Getting Started

 Reducing automatic device info broadcasts avoids the throttling that inhibits the request user info features, and it makes room for more useful packets generally.
 Also, nodes have the ability to send node info on-demand if the operator needs to advertise their info.

 Personal nodes usually need more hops to work through the infill to get to and from the network backbone.
-On the next-gen MediumSlow network (see below) this changes to the maximum of 7 because the network adopts packet-level resliency instead of link-level, and needs the additional hops to allow for retries.
+The next-gen MediumSlow network relies on this being the maximum of 7 because the network adopts packet-level resiliency instead of link-level, and needs the additional hops to allow for retries and path diversity.

 - Position: disabled, or